polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 ```

-The *applications* directory contains applications ready to be used on the PolarFire&reg SoC Icicle kit.
+The *applications* directory contains applications that are ready for use with the PolarFire&reg SoC Icicle kit.

 The *driver-examples* directory contains example projects demonstrating the PolarFire SoC Microprocessor Sub-System (MSS) peripheral device drivers.
 These examples serve as an easy starting point for the users to start exploring PolarFire SoC.